CodeUtopia/Random_Sentence_Generator/readme.txt

+The Program and Code was written by Sattyik Kundu.

 Please read this file to understand how this java program works.
 All the files can be copied and pasted into a folder in the